Top of main content

 Saving and investing goals

-Short term goals (Less than 5 years) Medium term goals (5 to 10 years)
+Short-term goals (Less than 5 years) Medium-term goals (5 to 10 years)

 (10 years or more)

 For money you'll need within the next 5 years, such as a deposit on a house or a holiday, saving makes sense because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.
-If you're planning to put money away for 5-10 years, to pay for a child's wedding, perhaps, or take the trip of a lifetime, or to buy a property in the longer term – such as when you return back home – saving could make still sense, although if you're prepared to take some risk, investing could earn you a greater return on your money.
+If you're planning to put money away for 5 to 10 years, to pay for a child's wedding, perhaps, or take the trip of a lifetime, or to buy a property in the longer term – such as when you return back home – saving could make still sense, although if you're prepared to take some risk, investing could earn you a greater return on your money.
 For money you're not going to need for 10 years or more, such as your retirement, taking a degree of investment risk could earn you a greater return – compared with savings, whose value gets eroded by inflation over time.

 Saving and investing goals

-Short term goals (Less than 5 years) For money you'll need within the next 5 years, such as a deposit on a house or a holiday, saving makes sense because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.
+Short-term goals (Less than 5 years) For money you'll need within the next 5 years, such as a deposit on a house or a holiday, saving makes sense because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.
 For money you'll need within the next 5 years, such as a deposit on a house or a holiday, saving makes sense because if you invest for under 5 years, your investment may not have enough time to make up any fall in value.

 (10 years or more)